selimnairb/RHESSysCalibrator/README.md

 	rhessys_calibrator.py -b MY_CALIBRATION_PROJECT -p 'My RHESSys model' -n 'Debug calibration session, one iteration' -i 1 -j 1 --parallel_mode pbs --mem_limit N --wall_time M

 Where *M* is the amount of hours you estimate that your model will need to complete.
 You may also optionally specify the *-q* option when running under PBS.
+Similarly, to run the session on a compute cluster running SLURM:

+	rhessys_calibrator.py -b MY_CALIBRATION_PROJECT -p 'My RHESSys model' -n 'Debug calibration session, one iteration' -i 1 -j 1 --parallel_mode slurm --mem_limit N -q QUEUE_NAME

+here, *Q* is the name of the SLURM partition to submit the job to.
+You may also optionally specify the *--wall_time* option when running under SLURM.

 For details about these and other options, run *rhessys_calibrator* with the *--help* option: